-Roads and railroads split the landscape and constitute barriers for many species.
+Roads and railways split the landscape and constitute barriers for many species.
 Traffic is an immediate danger for animals trying to cross the roadway, but the traffic barrier may also have more long-term ecological consequences for populations.

 Roads and railroads are both migration barriers and death traps for many, perhaps most, terrestrial animals.
 Barrier effects and traffic mortality are well documented, but it is still unclear how the impacts links to population effects looks, and where thresholds for action can be set.
 The impacts are obstacles to the development of a sustainable transport system and hence to fulfilling environmental goals.